isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/authoring-file-management.md

 ![](images/allow_unsafe_delete_for_delete_assets_group.PNG)

-In this scenario, users won’t be allowed to delete files until all incoming and outgoing references have been removed.
+In this scenario, users won't be allowed to delete files until all incoming and outgoing references have been removed.

 ## Work with media files